Children’s Medical Center Research Institute at UT Southwestern (CRI)

 Prashant Mishra, M.D., Ph.D.

 Dr. Mishra is an assistant professor at CRI and an assistant professor of pediatrics at UT Southwestern.
 He is also affiliated with the Cecil H. and Ida Green Comprehensive Center for Molecular, Computational, and Systems Biology.
 He earned both his M.D. and his Ph.D. from UT Southwestern’s Medical Scientist Training Program.
 He conducted his postdoctoral research at the California Institute of Technology, where he focused on studying mechanisms that control mitochondrial behavior.

 Dr. Mishra’s lab is focused on mapping how mitochondria are embedded in normal cellular function and on finding new treatments for mitochondrial diseases that affect approximately 1 in every 5,000 newborns.
 Learn more about Dr. Mishra’s lab here.

 Jian Xu, Ph.D.

 Dr. Xu is an assistant professor at CRI and an assistant professor of pediatrics at UT Southwestern.
 He is also a CPRIT Scholar in Cancer Research and a Leukemia & Lymphoma Society Scholar.
 He earned his Ph.D. at the University of California, Los Angeles.
 In 2008, he was awarded a Helen Hay Whitney Postdoctoral Fellowship at Boston Children’s Hospital and Harvard Medical School, where he studied sickle cell disease.
-The discovery of a protein that turns on the development of the disease resulted in two patents being cured and publications in Nature and Science.
+He discovered a protein that turns on the development of the disease, which resulted in two patents being cured and publications in Nature and Science.

 Dr. Xu’s lab focuses on blood-cell development and how abnormalities can cause cancers such as childhood leukemia.
 Learn about Dr. Xu’s lab here.